 Because of its diversity, Crossways was chosen as the template preserve for how we manage our land, and the first preserve for which we have created a Conservation Management Plan to be implemented over a ten-year period.
 It is also the site of our summer bird banding station, established in 2015.

 The banding station operates as part of the MAPS (Monitoring Avian Productivity and Survivorship) program, created by the Institute for Bird Populations – a nonprofit based in Point Reyes, California, dedicated to research on the abundance, distribution, and ecology of birds, in response to bird population declines.
 The project seeks to understand the factors that influence their survival and productivity (the main drivers of population change) over time.
 The data we collect is not only contributed to this continent-wide project, but is also used in our management decisions.

 Throughout the year, the preserve acts as a haven for many species of plants and wildlife, each of which serves an important role in maintaining the biological integrity of the site.
 During the spring and fall, thousands of migratory birds pass through, stopping over to rest and refuel along their long journey.

-In 2015, WVWA installed nesting boxes to be monitored by staff and Trail Stewards (to learn more about our Trail Stewards program, click here).
+In 2015, WVWA installed nesting boxes to be monitored by staff and Conservation Crew (to learn more about our Conservation Crew program, click here).
 Many species have used the boxes and succefully fledged young, including tree swallows and eastern bluebirds.
 All nestlings are banded, allowing us to collect data on their populations over time.